Red Light Therapy for Swimmers - Boosting Recovery

 Does red light therapy increase ATP?

-Yes, red light therapy increases ATP production by stimulating Mitochondria.
-Mitochondria are the organelles in the cells that are responsible for the production of ATP.
+Yes, red light therapy increases ATP production by stimulating Mitochondria, the organelles in the cells that are responsible for the production of ATP.

 References